tegorman13/htw/docs/Analysis/e2-gfm.md

 | bandTypeExtrapolation              |    38.09 |         -6.94 |         83.63 | 0.95 |
 | conditVaried:bandTypeExtrapolation |    82.00 |         41.89 |        121.31 | 1.00 |

-*Testing.* The analysis of testing accuracy examined deviations from the target band as influenced by training condition (Varied vs. Constant) and band type (training vs. extrapolation bands).
+*Testing Accuracy.* The analysis of testing accuracy examined deviations from the target band as influenced by training condition (Varied vs. Constant) and band type (training vs. extrapolation bands).
 The results, summarized in
 <a href="#tbl-e2-bmm-dist" class="quarto-xref">Table 2</a>, reveal no
 significant main effect of training condition ($\beta$ = -20.58, 95% CrI
 \[-72.94, 33.08\]; pd = 77.81%).
 However, the interaction between